-When GNUN detects a file named pot in some po directory, it writes to it all strings from all articles in the same directory; it also merges translations of those strings to files named lang.po, for all languages available in that directory.
+When GNUN detects a file named pot in some po directory, it writes to it all strings from all articles in that directory (the subdirectories are not affected); it also merges translations of those strings to files named lang.po, for all languages available in that directory.
 In its turn, files lang.po are used to update translations in articles from that directory.